-In addition, for certain of our on-line collaboration applications and services, we rely on third party hardware and services.
-Financial difficulties or even failure of these third parties may impact our ability to deliver such on-line collaboration applications and, as a result, may adversely impact our business.
+In addition, for certain of our products and services, we rely on third party hardware and services.
+Financial difficulties or even failure of these third parties may impact our ability to deliver such products and services and, as a result, may adversely impact our business.